What’s the Difference Between Workers’ Compensation and SSDI?

 If you suffered a disability because of a work-related injury, you may be able to collect both workers’ compensation and SSDI benefits.
 We can help you file the disability claims you need and prevent mistakes from occurring that could jeopardize your claim.
 We can also structure any workers’ compensation settlements to help you obtain maximum compensation.

-With six offices in Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant and Memphis —our Arkansas and Tennessee SSDI lawyers are easily accessible from the moment you need us.
+With eight offices in Little Rock, Litle Rock -Corporate Hill, Springdale, Conway, Bryant, Hot Springs, Jacksonville, and Memphis —our Arkansas and Tennessee SSDI lawyers are easily accessible from the moment you need us.